khanh21011999/fpt-assignment/README.md

 # FPT Assignment - Room Booking App

-A React Native mobile application for room booking built with Expo.
+A React Native mobile application for room booking built with Expo, for assigmment

 ## Prerequisites